SarahDino/Final_year_of_college/Final_project/Full_code/Codes.md

 from random import randint #Generates a random integer within a specified range

 #Data Preparation Faces (list of labels for facial images)
-ListofLabels = ['Akshay Kumar, Alexandra Daddario', 'Alia Bhatt, Amitabh Bachchan', ...]
+ListofLabels = ['Akshay Kumar', 'Alexandra Daddario', 'Alia Bhatt', 'Amitabh Bachchan', ...]

 #create a copy of ListofLabels and store it in SelectedFaces to keep track of which faces were chosen randomly